Attachment Styles After a Breakup: Why It Hurts So Much (And What It Means)

 Attachment Styles and No Contact

-No contact feels different depending on your attachment pattern.
+No contact feels completely different depending on your attachment style.

 Read more: How Attachment Styles Affect No Contact.